Announcements

 YOUTH GROUP

-YOUTH GROUP: Our youth group for teens in grades 6-12 will resume their regular meetings in the youth group room on next Sunday, Jan.
+YOUTH GROUP: Our youth group for teens in grades 6-12 will resume their regular meetings in the youth group room on this coming Sunday, Jan.
 11, with the weekly morning meeting during the Sunday school hour (9:30—10:15 a.m.) and the every-other-week evening meeting (5:00—6:00 p.m.).

 FELLOWSHIP BREAKFAST

 FELLOWSHIP BREAKFAST: There are plenty of Sundays awaiting folks to serve as breakfast hosts, starting with Jan.
-11. If you want to serve as a breakfast host for any Sunday, please use the signup sheet at the back of the church, or contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).
+11 and Jan.
+25. If you want to serve as a breakfast host for any Sunday, please use the signup sheet at the back of the church, or contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).
 Please consider taking a turn in promoting fellowship within our parish through this weekly breakfast.
 The breakfast can be as simple or elaborate as you wish to provide.

 WEDNESDAY EVENING BIBLE STUDY